HTTP-APIs/hydrus/STARTING.md

 In this scenario, allowed operations are defined by the possible interaction of different (or same-kind) classes.
 For example, two instances of a `Planet` (of the Solar System) can have in common the defined "operation" of `calculate_average_au` (compute the average distance of two planets using the Sun-Earth distance as unit(AU)).
 This way in the API we could do: `/api/planet/calculate_average_au` and pass to it the related parameters.

-This kind and body or the request:
+This kind and body of the request:
 ```
 POST /api/planet/calculate_average_au
 {
    @type: "hydra:Collection",
-   parameters: [
+   "parameters": [
        "earth", "mars"
    ]
 }